luckycold/content/Godot/Pong.md

 		- Collision
 		- Sprite
 	- Enemy
-		- Colission
+		- Collision
 		- Sprite

-Each bullet point would represent a node and each node has the ability to have it's own script.
+Each bullet point would represent a node and each node has the ability to have its own script.
-## Controling a sprite
+## Controlling a sprite
 Before I can do anything, I need to be able to control a sprite in Godot.
 So, how do I do that?

 > [!INFO]